danilop/CloudWatchAlarm2IFTTT/README.md

 10. Write the Event Name exacly as is the iftttMakerEventName variable of the Lambda function (step 3.4)
 11. Select Create Trigger
 12. Choose whatever you want as Action ('that'), for example:
-  1. Choose iOS or Android Notifications to receive it on your mobile (you need the IF app from IFTTT)
+  1. Choose iOS or Android Notifications to receive it on your mobile (you need the IF app from IFTTT installed on the device)
   2. Choose a Channel from the Connected Home category to have a *visible* effect, e.g. Philips Hue to change the color of your lights to red
   3. Choose Slack to send a message to your team
   4. Choose Trello to create a new card